 Type 1 intermediate terrace house is the bigger among the two, with a minimum plot size of 150 sqm and a plot width of 6m.
 A corner Type 1 house, meanwhile, has a minimum plot size of 200 sqm and a plot width of 8m.

 Type 2 terrace house has a minimum plot size of 80 sqm and a minimum plot width of 6m.
-A Type 2 corner terrace house has the same minimum plot size as an intermediate terrace house, but with a larger minimum plot width of 8m.
-Read more about the differences between the two here.
+A Type 2 corner terrace house has the same minimum plot size as an intermediate terrace house but with a larger minimum plot width of 8m.
+Read more about the differences between Type 1 and Type 2 terrace houses.

-Semi-detached houses, or Semi-Ds, are a pair of adjacent houses that’s separated by a common wall and have a minimum plot of 200 sqm.
+Semi-detached houses, or Semi-Ds, are a pair of adjacent houses that are separated by a common wall and have a minimum plot of 200 sqm.
 Semi-detached houses can either be attached side-by-side or back-to-back.

-Bungalows can be built in any of the designated landed housing areas (more on this below), including in semi-detached housing, mixed-landed, bungalow and GCB areas.
+Bungalows can be built in any of the designated landed housing areas (more on this below), including in semi-detached housing, mixed-landed, bungalow, and Good Class Bungalow areas.

-A bungalow outside a GCB area has a minimum plot size of 400 sqm and a maximum site coverage of 50%, whereas a bungalow in a GCB area has a minimum plot size of 1,400 sq m and a maximum site coverage of 40%.
-You can read more on the key guidelines for a bungalow house here.
+A bungalow outside a Good Class Bungalow area has a minimum plot size of 400 sqm and a maximum site coverage of 50%, whereas a bungalow in a Good Class Bungalow area has a minimum plot size of 1,400 sqm and a maximum site coverage of 40%.
+You can read more on the key guidelines for a bungalow here.